Sustainability

 Healthcare is a core activity in society and is relevant to climate change both as a cause of environmental waste and greenhouse gas emissions and also in its role in managing the consequences of climate change on health.
 Each medical specialty and activity encounters challenges of delivering care in a sustainable manner and addressing diseases that change patterns in connection with climate change and migration.

-This document outlines 9 areas for Dermatologists to consider across the range of their professional activities: how they run their services, the facilities they work in and how they obtain and contribute to education.
+This section outlines 9 areas for Dermatologists to consider across the range of their professional activities: how they run their services, the facilities they work in and how they obtain and contribute to education.

 Key themes: